vitaminac/SpringTest/ReadMe.md

     0. Allow Request With Wrong Credentials to Non-Authentication-Require-Endpoint
     0. Require XMLHttpRequest Header For Any Request
     0. [NoSQL for file storage](https://docs.mongodb.com/manual/core/gridfs/)
+    0. Create a bean that return strings for use of other service, it take care of internalization for web service and any other

 * ## Future Components
     * Spring HATEOAS